Kotozakura Masakatsu II: First top-division championship and yokozuna race

+Rank continuity at ōzeki

+Kotozakura had a poor start to the May 2026 tournament, suffering a losing record on Day 11 with a loss to former ōzeki Shōdai.
+This ensured that Kotozakura would be kadoban in the July 2026 tournament, which would be the second time in his career that he was kadoban.
+He withdrew from the tournament on Day 12 with just three wins, citing a lower-back injury sustained before the tournament.
+This meant that, of the 5 yokozuna and ōzeki, Kirishima was the only wrestler from the top two ranks left competing.
+This was Kotozakura's 5th withdrawal of his career and his second as an ōzeki.

+In June, Kotozakura was part of the delegation of makuuchi wrestlers who traveled to Paris to participate in a two-day exhibition tournament.
+After winning the first part of the competition, Kotozakura also prevailed in the final on the second day by defeating yokozuna Hōshōryū, thereby winning the tournament.

+Facing the second kadoban situation of his career at the July 2026 tournament, Kotozakura had a mixed start to the tournament, posting a record by the ninth day with the situation reportedly leaving him very frustrated.
+Kotozakura then suffered three consecutive losses but eventually made a comeback, recording his eighth victory and securing his rank when he defeated Shishi on Day 13.

 Fighting style

 Kotozakura prefers a migi-yotsu grip on his opponent's mawashi which is a left hand outside, right hand inside position.
 He also lists oshi/tsuki (pushing/thrusting) as a favourite style in his Japan Sumo Association profile.
-Apart from yorikiri and oshidashi (force out and push out), his most common winning kimarite include uwatenage ('overarm throw'), tsukiotoshi ('thrust over') and uwatedashinage ('pulling overam throw').
+Apart from yorikiri and oshidashi (force out and push out), his most common winning kimarite include uwatenage ('overarm throw'), tsukiotoshi ('thrust over') and uwatedashinage ('pulling overarm throw').
 Kotozakura seeks to emulate the style of his grandfather, the former yokozuna of the same name, and frequently watches his matches to draw inspiration from his thrusting style (tsuki/oshi) as well as his father's grip fighting style (yotsu).

 Kotozakura's fighting style, which allows him to stretch to nullify his opponents' strength, has been compared by former yokozuna Hakuhō and Wakanohana III to that of a mochi, a rice cake that is elastic when fresh.